fcalderonnearsoft/Workshop-ML/README.md

  jupyter notebook
  ```

-we need to create a new notebook and write the following:
+we need to create a new notebook and import the following:

 ```python
 #Import libraries